particle-iot/roadshow-workshop-2019/content/docs/ch3.md

 ![](./images/04/chart.png)

 3. The Chart menu will open on the right side of the window.
-In the "Chart type" dropdown, select the combination chart type.
+In the "Chart type" drop-down, select the combination chart type.

 ![](./images/04/combochart.png)